 As a Board member of the Community Economic Development Commission during my previous term of council, I have been

 directly involved in the negotiations that allowed companies like Superior Propane (Administrative support), MeaGlow (The Lakehead University Semiconductor Research Lab) and many others, to move to Thunder Bay

 Superior Propane has established an administrative support office in Thunder Bay with over 100 good-paying jobs.
 The strategy that has allowed us to attract this company can be used with similar companies that are looking for a superior workforce, lower cost of operation, and lower turnover.

-Actuary Laboratories (ActLab) is a mining service provider which in a short time has expanded to over 100 good paying jobs on the airport lands, and is further expanding its operation for 40 new jobs.
+Actuary Laboratories (ActLab) is a mining service provider which in a short time has expanded to over 100 good paying jobs on the airport lands.

 MeaGlow is the lakehead University Semiconductor Research Lab doing some exciting world-class research on increasing the efficiency of solar panels from 15 to 45 percent.
 This would enable manufactures to reduce the size substantially (just like the old satellite dishes that are now very small compared to the huge set up required of the early ones), and potentially provide every home and cottage in Thunder Bay and region (and the world) energy independence.